aduffy70/Protocols/P450-Glo_CYP1A2_assay.md

   * 20uL Stock Beetle Luciferin solution
   * 480uL PBS
   * Use this Working Beetle Luciferin solution to make 0, 0.032, 0.16, 0.8, and 4uM standard dilutions in PBS (see setup sheet).
+Note- those are the dilutions we make, but when the Detection Reagent is added later it will cut these concentrations in half, so the actual final concentrations for the standard curve are 0, 0.016, 0.08, 0.4, and 2uM.
   * Use immediately.
 Do not store.

 ## Luciferin Detection Reagent